HowToLucidDream/10-Days-of-Lucid-Dreaming/README.md

 Lucid Dreaming is a wonderful thing.
 Imagine being in your own world with your own rules, no one being allowed to stop you unless you imagine it.
 Your own personal sandbox for all your dreams.

 This allows you to go at your own speed.

-!
-YOU ARE NOT REQUIRED TO FIT EVERYTHING INTO 10 DAYS AS EVERYONE TAKES DIFFERENT TIMES !
+Take your time!

 Please take your time and do not feel rushed.
 If you have any troubles or questions, please join this discord server and ask us anything.
 We have specialised Lucid Dreamers with 20+ Years of experience!